How Many Days a Week Should You Work Out?

 How Many Days A Week Should You Work Out?

 Ultimately, how many days a week you choose to work out is going to depend on your goals and current fitness level.
+A good rule of thumb is to work out 3-5 days per week while still getting in some movement every single day.

-Depending on your goal though, specific forms of exercise will be more beneficial.
+Depending on your goal, though, specific forms of exercise will be more beneficial.

 First, take a minute to consider what you’re trying to accomplish.
 Are you trying to build muscle?
 Are you trying to burn fat?
 Or, are you trying to accomplish a combination of both?